mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 ### List Comprehension

-Python provides functional features like map and filter, and at the same time supports labda expressions as the following
+Python provides functional features like map and filter, and at the same time supports lambda expressions as the following

 ```python
 list(map(lambda x: x+10, [1,2,3]))